-One hundred and fifty years ago, Louisa May Alcott's novel, "Little Women" was published to overnight success.
+More than 150 years ago, Louisa May Alcott's novel, "Little Women" was published to overnight success.
 Although it was based loosely on her own family, Alcott reportedly resisted the idea of writing a romantic coming-of-age story about girls, preferring instead the sensational tales of adventure that she penned under a pseudonym.

 Movies had only been talking for six years when director George Cukor teamed up with David O. Selznick to film "Little Women."
 A major studio undertaking, the movie features extremely high production values for its time.
-Of course, the ace up the film's sleeve is the young Katharine Hepburn cementing her budding stardom as Jo.
+Of course, the ace up the film's sleeve was the young Katharine Hepburn cementing her budding stardom as Jo.
 In the list of famous Jo's, Hepburn ranks arguably at the top.

 Made in 1933, "Little Women" was a true product of the Depression in its emphasis on nostalgia.
 The present, frankly, sucked, and what audiences wanted was an escape to simpler, better times.
-The fact that "Little Women" is set during the upheavals of the American Civil War didn't seem to trouble the film's proposition that the mid-19th century was an era to remember fondly.
+The fact that "Little Women" was set during the upheavals of the American Civil War didn't seem to trouble the film's proposition that the mid-19th century was an era to remember fondly.
 Of course, the emphasis in the movie on frugality and making the best of one's circumstances would have resonated with Depression-era audiences.

-It's interesting to think that when RKO Radio Pictures released "Little Women", there were still Americans who remembered living through the Civil War.
+It's interesting to think that when RKO Radio Pictures released "Little Women," there were still Americans around who remembered living through the Civil War.
 For added verisimilitude, Katherine Hepburn consulted old tintype photos of her grandmother when working with the costume designer.
 The movie's backward glancing theme also served to acknowledge the new power of the "talkies" to recreate and preserve the past.
 To quote the movie's trailer, "This theatre offers you a priceless living memory!"

 World War II was comfortably in the rearview mirror when David O. Selznick decided to give "Little Women" another whirl.
 The first version had been such a huge success, he hoped lightning might strike twice.
 Although he eventually bowed out of the project and sold it off to MGM, the script and score remained virtually identical to the 1933 version.